John Maus: 2012–present

 Since then, Maus has played occasional gigs, including a November 2021 performance at the music festival Substance in Los Angeles.
-Maus had invited Ariel Pink to be his sound engineer for this performance, however, one of the festival promoters recommended against this out of fear of controversy.
+Maus had invited Ariel Pink to be his sound engineer for this performance; however, one of the festival promoters recommended against this out of fear of controversy.
 According to Pink, Maus, who would have protested out of principle, went ahead with the performance due to financial troubles.
 Pink recalled, "I said, I’ll pay you the money.
 I know they’re not paying you that much."
 He and Maus have not spoken since.

+In July 2023, George Clanton's ElectroniCON 2023 music festival removed Maus from their line up following complaints on social media and from other scheduled performers.
+Maus donated his cancellation fee to social justice charities (Hope Not Hate & The Trevor Project) and, in a subsequent statement, apologized for unintentionally making "the ElectroniCON artists & fans feel unsafe".
+In 2024, Maus completed a sold out European tour consisting of 43 dates.
+In June 2025, Maus announced his sixth studio album Later Than You Think, set for release on September 26 of that year, and also announced the 'American Pilgrimage' tour.